gka/git-go/README.md

 ### Usage

-It's just git-go COMMITMSG.
+It's really just `git-go COMMITMSG`.
 Note that you don't have to put quotes around the commit message.

 ```
 git-go your commit message goes here